 Recent increases in frequency and intensity of storms continue to test the capacity of the state's levees.
 Without a clearer picture of the state's levee infrastructure and concerted funding to assist private owners, the majority of the state's levees that are not managed and maintained by the USACE will remain in the presumed deficient status.
-(American Society of Civil Engineers, 2021)
+(ASCE, 2021)